-4 When necessary to distinguish the liquid pint or quart from the dry pint or quart, the word "liquid" or the abbreviation "liq" should be used in combination with the name or abbreviation of the liquid unit.
+&lt;sup>6 When necessary to distinguish the "liquid pint" or "liquid quart" from the "dry pint" or "dry quart," the word "liquid" or the abbreviation "liq" should be used in combination with the name or abbreviation of the liquid unit.

-5 When necessary to distinguish dry pint or quart from the liquid pint or quart, the word "dry" should be used in combination with the name or abbreviation of the dry unit.
+&lt;sup>7 When necessary to distinguish dry pint or quart from the liquid pint or quart, the word 'dry" should be used in combination with the name or abbreviation of the dry unit.

-Avoirdupois Units of Mass6
+Avoirdupois Units of Mass